uwasystemhealth/weibull-python/README.md

 Sophie Giraudo

 ## License
 This project is licensed under the permissive MIT license.
-Please